NimbleMarkets/valkey-mod_luajit/README.md

 Backstory
 =========

-Several years ago, I spent some time exploring deeper integration of LuaJIT with Redis.
+In 2013, I spent some time exploring deeper integration of [LuaJIT with Redis 2.6](https://github.com/redis/redis/compare/unstable...neomantra:redis:luajit_ffi).
 My beef was that the existing Lua Scripting does so much marshalling and other work that might not be needed.
 As I dove in, I reallized what I was making was low-level wrappers around Redis internals.
 I gave up after a while because I knew it would never be merged.

-But recently @antirez released a preview of the [Redis Module API](https://github.com/antirez/redis/blob/unstable/src/modules/INTRO.md).
+In 2016, @antirez released a preview of the [Redis Module API](https://github.com/antirez/redis/blob/unstable/src/modules/INTRO.md).
 It was basically what I wanted before, so I am starting to explore the ideas again.

+In 2024, Valkey enabled the removal of the statically-linked Lua engine, allowing the creation of a LuaJIT-injecting Valkey module.
+Since it's possible, it makes sense to update the project to use the [Valkey Module API](https://valkey.io/topics/modules-api-ref/).
+Note that this is not equivalient to Valkey's [Lua Scripting](https://valkey.io/topics/eval-intro/) in that **it is not sandboxed**.

 License
 =======

-BSD-license, just like Redis.
-See the file COPYING.
+BSD-licensed, just like Redis and Valkey.
+See the file `COPYING`.

 ```
-Copyright (c) 2016, Evan Wies.
+Copyright (c) 2016-2024, Evan Wies. evan@neomantra.net

 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: